-Far and away, the vast amount of accessible hiking trails across Wisconsin are some of the best options for adventurous hearts looking to engage in outdoor recreation, but may require a bit of creativity in doing so.
+Far and away, the vast amount of wheelchair accessible hiking trails across Wisconsin are some of the best options for adventurous hearts looking to engage in outdoor recreation.
 Through experiencing the uplifting and empowering elements of nature, these top picks for explorers with mobility challenges are perfect for spending sun-soaked days amidst beautiful Wisconsin landscapes.

 What’s to love?
-Abundant wildlife, winding trails, pristine spring-fed waters and wildflowers galore.
+Abundant wildlife, winding trails with no barriers between you and the wildlife, pristine spring-fed waters and wildflowers galore.

 Accessible attributes: Surrounded by lush green landscape, Hartman Creek provides unparalleled peace and tranquility that is sure to capture your heart.
 The best way to experience the park is by voyaging along any of several relatively level paths.
 Other portions involve some minor incline changes and hills, and paths vary in composition, including pavement, gravel and grass.

 What’s to love?
-Expansive boardwalks, extensive biodiversity and ample birding opportunities.
+EExpansive boardwalks designed with everyone in mind, extensive biodiversity and ample birding opportunities.

 Accessible attributes: This enchanting natural area boasts well-maintained boardwalks and trails that extend for five miles.
 The Trail of Reflections loop is a one-half mile crushed granite circuit that is designated accessible for those with mobility concerns, and easily connects to the Frog Chorus Trail.